tiger-swallowtails-2013/phase-2-guide/readme.md

 Lightning talks use a whiteboard.
 No projector allowed!
 Feel free to practice sketching before giving the talk.

-Every single person will be giving at least 1 talk, and most will do 2.
-Once you have done 1 talk, you cannot do another talk until everyone else has done 1 talk.
-Once you have done 2, you cannot do another talk until everyone else has done 2.
-The same for 3 and 4 if we get to do that many.

 ### Side Projects
 Every good programmer worth their salt has some kind of side project.
 Good side projects do either/both of two things: